-\end{theorem} Theorem~\ref{thm:adosw} gives a similar result to the one of Theorem~\ref{thm:ad-dw} but in a more realistic framework corresponding to the real time anomaly detection context.
-In particular the main improvement lies in that a threshold can be recomputed at each time step from a (shifted) subseries of length $m$.
-An important consequence is that the desired control for the FDR of the full (infinite) time series at level $\alpha$ can be achieved provided one can control the successive mFDR of all (shifted) subseries of length $m$ at level $\alpha$.
+\end{theorem} The proof is postponed to Appendix~\ref{sec:proof-thm-adosw}.
+An important consequence is that the desired control for FDR of the full (infinite) time series at level $\alpha$ can be achieved if one can control the successive mFDR of all (shifted) subseries of length $m$ at level $\alpha$.
 This point is not obvious at all and constitutes the main concern of Section~\ref{sec.modified.BH} where a new multiple testing procedure is designed to yield the desired control of the mFDR criterion.
 The main limitation of Theorem~\ref{thm:adosw} is the requirement that $f_m$ has to be permutation invariant.
-Let us emphasize that this property holds true with the BH-procedure for instance.
-Let us also mention that the empirical $p$-values for instance computed as $\hat p_t = \hat p\mbox{-value}(X_t, \lbrace X_{t-n},\ldots,X_{t-1}\rbrace )$ actually satisfy the requirements of Theorem~\ref{thm:adosw} regarding the independence and the stationarity.
+Note that this property holds for the BH procedure, for example.
+Let us also mention that the empirical $p$-values computed as $\hat p_t = \hat p\mbox{-value}(a(X_t), \lbrace a(X_{t-n}),\ldots,a(X_{t-1})\rbrace )$ and vector $p$-values defined as $\hat{\mathbf{P}}_t=(\hat p_{t-m+1},\ldots, \hat p_{t})$ actually satisfy the requirements of Theorem~\ref{thm:adosw} regarding the independence and the stationarity.

-\begin{proof}[Proof of Theorem \ref{thm:adosw}] Let us start with the FDP expression for a time series of length $T$.